richardcrowley/parkrun-capstone/README.md

 ## Background

 [Parkrun](https://www.parkrun.org.uk/) organise free weekly timed runs, delivered by local volunteers, in 20 different countries globally.
 People of all abilities are encouraged to run, walk or jog 5km at their local course with events taking place every Saturday morning.
 Results are published online shortly afterwards.
 Parkrun started in 2004 and now has 672 locations in the UK alone.
-To date over 2.3 million unique participants have crossed the finish line a total of 34.8 million times.
+To date, over 2.3 million unique participants have crossed the finish line a total of 34.8 million times.
 As a keen parkrunner I saw this as a great dataset to explore.

 ## Goals

 Volunteering at parkrun is great fun but most regulars would agree that the job of timekeeper is the most stressful.
-The busiest events can have over 2000 participants on a busy day, with most crossing the finishing line in a 45 minute window.
-Even with experienced volunteers who are speedy on the stopwatch buttons, sometimes things can and do go wrong.
+The most popular events can have over 2000 participants on a busy day, with most crossing the finishing line in a 45 minute window.
+Even with experienced volunteers who are speedy on the stopwatch buttons, sometimes things can, and do, go wrong.

 **Can we train a model to predict finish times and replace the stopwatch?**

 1. [Acquire data](#Acquire-Data) - data will be scraped and parsed using Requests and Beautiful Soup
 2. [Data Cleaning](#Data-Cleaning) - identify missing or inconsistent data.
-Store in a clean format ready for processing.
+Store in a clean format ready for processing
 3. [EDA](#EDA) - explore the data to identify trends and correlations
-4. [Modelling](#Modelling) - train a range of regression models, score, cross-validate and test on unseen data.
+4. [Modelling](#Modelling) - train a range of regression models, score, cross-validate and test on unseen data
-5. [Evaluation](#Evaluation) - Evaluate and assess limitations of best model in practice against stated aim.
+5. [Evaluation](#Evaluation) - Evaluate and assess limitations of best model in practice against stated aim
 6. [Conclusions](#Conclusions)

 ## Acquire Data